-The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP, and in accordance with the rules and regulations of the Securities and Exchange Commission for interim reporting.
+The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP, and in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC, for interim reporting.
 Pursuant to these rules and regulations, certain information and footnote disclosures normally included in complete annual financial statements have been condensed or omitted.
-Therefore, these interim financial statements should be read in conjunction with the audited annual consolidated financial statements and notes thereto included in the Annual Report on Form 10-K for the year ended December 31, 2010, filed with the Securities and Exchange Commission on March 31, 2011.
+Therefore, these interim financial statements should be read in conjunction with the audited annual consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2010, filed with the SEC on March 31, 2011.

-The condensed consolidated financial statements for the interim periods included herein are unaudited; however, they contain all adjustments (consisting of only normal recurring adjustments) which, in the opinion of management, are necessary to present fairly the financial position of the Company as of March 31, 2011, and its results of operations and cash flows for the three months ended March 31, 2011 and 2010.
+The consolidated financial information at June 30, 2011 and for the three and six months ended June 30, 2011 and 2010, is unaudited, but includes all adjustments (consisting of only normal recurring adjustments) which, in the opinion of management, are necessary to present fairly the financial information set forth herein in accordance with GAAP.
 The balance sheet as of December 31, 2010 has been derived from the audited financial statements included in the Form 10-K for that year.
-The condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+Certain reclassifications were made to conform to current presentation.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 Intercompany accounts and transactions have been eliminated in consolidation.

 The results of operations for the interim periods are not necessarily indicative of results that may be expected for any other interim period or for the full year.
 The Company has incurred losses and negative operating cash flow since inception and future losses are anticipated.
 As further described in Note 8, the Company raised \$42.0 million of gross proceeds, and approximately \$37.1 million in net proceeds after deducting offering costs, through an initial public offering completed on February 8, 2011.
-Although net proceeds from the offering and its other cash resources provide the Company adequate funding for the next 12 months, the longer-term ability of the Company to continue as a going concern is dependent on improving the Company's profitability and cash flow and securing additional financing.
+Although net proceeds from the offering and its other cash resources provide the Company adequate funding for the next 12 months, the longer-term ability of the Company to continue as a going concern is dependent on improving the Company's profitability, cash flow and securing additional financing.